NeonGeckoCom/skill-device_controls/README.md

 -   Clearing recorded likes, audio, selected and full text transcriptions, and the rest of the user’s data;

 -   Audible commands to switch between skipping and requiring wake words in two modes: dev and user;

--   Enabling, disabling, and configuring gestures;

 -   Shutting down the whole device;

 -   Exiting from Neon’s process;

--   Showing and cancelling demo, including the question of the first startup;

--   Manual updates requests;